Andrea-Mussone/harmful-bacteria-data-analysis/README.md

 The dataset contains 200 bacterial species with columns such as:
 - `Name`: bacterial species
 - `Family`: bacterial family
-- `Where Found`: locations of where bacterias wehere found
+- `Where Found`: locations of where bacteria were found
 - `Harmful.to.Humans`: Yes, No

 The data is not included in this repository due to licensing restrictions.
 Download it from [Kaggle](https://www.kaggle.com/datasets/kanchana1990/bacteria-dataset).